67 Notable alumni of

 -

-Béla Nagy Abodi was an Hungarian painter, and professor of the Academy of Fine Arts in Cluj-Napoca.
-That studied at Belle-Arte Academy and ended up being at the Hungarian Academy of Fine Arts.
-He spent 5 years in the Hungarian army then imprisoned as a war prisoner in Russia.
-He eventually ended up being a teacher at the same academy.
+Béla Nagy Abodi was a Hungarian painter, and professor of the Academy of Fine Arts in Cluj-Napoca.
 He studied in the class of Camil Ressu at the Academia de Belle-Arte in Bucharest, and then went to the Hungarian Academy of Fine Arts in Budapest, as a student of István Szőnyi.
+He served for 5 years in the Hungarian army, and became a war prisoner in USSR.
+He worked as a teacher at the Academy of Fine Arts in Cluj-Napoca.

 -